Accommodations Toolkit

 • frequently misspelled word list (e.g., student-made, teacher-made, commercially produced);

-• spellcheck function on a word processor or as an online embedded support on STAAR;
+• spell check function on a word processor or as an online embedded support on STAAR that can be accessed via permissive mode, a secondary device, or by using the embedded tool in TDS;

 • pocket spellchecker;

-• speech-to-text (STT) software, applications, or devices, including the use of the speech-to-text online embedded support in the Test Delivery System (TDS).
+• STT software, applications, or devices, including the use of the STT online embedded support in TDS.

 Utah